-Neuropathic pain occurs due to damage or dysfunction of the peripheral or central nervous system, which occurs in metabolic disorders, inflammatory processes (for example, herpesvirus etiology), injuries, and postoperative complications.
+Neuropathic pain occurs due to damage or dysfunction of the peripheral or central nervous system, which occurs in metabolic and inflammatory disorders (for example, herpesvirus etiology), trauma and postoperative complications.

-A clinical trial at one of the world's leading cancer centers, Memorial Sloan Kettering, has shown that ketamine infusions slow down pain-sensitive nerves that send pain messages to the brain.
+The practical experience of one of the world's leading cancer centers, Memorial Sloan Kettering Cancer Center (Memorial Sloan Kettering), has confirmed that ketamine infusion slows down the pain-sensitive nerves that send pain messages to the brain.
 This can reduce pain and bring relief.
-The treatment can provide pain relief for days or weeks afterward.
+Treatment can relieve pain in the next few days or weeks.

-Your doctor may recommend ketamine infusion therapy for you if:
+Your doctor may recommend ketamine infusion therapy if:

 - You have side effects from taking other painkillers;